15 Best Chrome extensions for SEO, Blogging and Social Media

 Now, let’s discuss some more of the point extensions that can be convenient to use in blogging, in social media, and in SEO.
 Ninja Outreach app is excellent and much recommended forlink building and all that entitles.
 Link building has become the priority number one in SEO, and you can be sure that it will help with your blogging tendencies as well.
 This extension offers you a database of four million influential individuals in different areas of expertise, your job is to decide which are the ones you want to connect with.

 Let’s talk about security and privacy for a moment.
 AdBlock is one of the most useful extensions you can find these days that will do just what its name suggests – it will block all those peeving ads.
 While this will be of great help to your nerves, it will also help with your privacy, which is particularly important in SEO work.
 Ads are viruses and adware problems waiting to happen, and adware often collects your private and marketing related information, so that it can throw personalized ads at you.
 AdBlock is a great way to start, but you should also think about more serious forms of protection, such as private proxies or VPNs.
-For more detailed instruction and deeper knowledge on this subject, feel free to read pure VPN review that will help you understand better what are the perks of having a VPN.

 The more you can make your website expeditious, the better.
 Different buttons that serve as shortcuts on certain webpages will prove most convenient, if they work properly.
 AddThis enables you to easy and for free add functional and well-designed buttons to your website, which will directly help your users to have a better experience.
 You can choose to put in related posts column, share buttons and follow buttons, all in a few clicks.